Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 It is a unified principle that we optimize an objective function via sequentially optimizing surrogate functions such as **EM, ADMM**.
 The surrogate function is also known as merit function.

 It is obvious that the choice of optimization methods relies on the objective function.
+Surrogate loss transform the original problem into successive  trackable subproblems.

 * [Divergences, surrogate loss functions and experimental design](https://people.eecs.berkeley.edu/~jordan/papers/NguWaiJor_nips05.pdf)
 * http://fa.bianp.net/teaching/2018/eecs227at/